-For EC2 instances, AWS Instance Scheduler can utilize SSM maintenance windows that have been created in the same Region as the instances, and it can start and stop the instances during the duration of the maintenance window.
+For EC2 instances, AWS Instance Scheduler can utilise SSM maintenance windows that have been created in the same Region as the instances, and it can start and stop the instances during the duration of the maintenance window.

 Table for configuring the scheduler